Boreas618/MIPS32-Pipeline/README.md

 I am too lazy to do anything more, so welcome you to contribute to this project to help students of the next year.

 Good luck to you!

+# Submission
+To submit your code, upload the url of your git branch on e-learning (https://gitee.com/your_gitee_account/fdcpu/tree/lab).
+Your branch should also include a "your_student_number-your_name.md" (e.g., "12345-xxx.md"),
+which describe how to run and test your lab, and the design and evaluation of your lab.

 # Other things that may help
 ## How to ask questions